Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study

 The adsorption capacity predicted at stable equilibrium by the SEAQT equation of motion using an energy eigenstructure obtained with REWL and the artificial neural network model described in Section~\ref{sec:ML} is shown in Fig.~\ref{fig:Validation} where it is validated against an experimentally-fitted Langmuir adsorption isotherm~\cite{suHighperformanceIronOxide2017}.
 The Figure plots the stable equilibrium amount of As bound to GO, denoted by the adsorption capacity, $q_{\text{eq}}$ (in mg $\text{g}^{-1}$) (or equilibrium adsorption uptake), versus the equilibrium concentration of unbound As in the aqueous solution, $C_{\text{eq}}$.
 The black line in Fig.~\ref{fig:Validation}, from reference~\cite{suHighperformanceIronOxide2017}, is the Langmuir model fitted to the experimental adsorption isotherm for GO loaded to $0.8\, \text{mg}\,\text{mL}^{-1}$ in a solution with pH 3 and initial As concentrations ranging from $25$ to $350\, \text{mg}\,\text{L}^{-1}$.
-The individual points in the figure are the stable equilibrium adsorption capacities predicted by the SEAQT equation of motion.
+The blue dashed line in the figure are the stable equilibrium adsorption capacities predicted by the SEAQT equation of motion.
 The SEAQT adsorption capacity is slightly below the experimental adsorption isotherm curve for stable equilibrium solution concentrations below about $150\, \text{mg}\,\text{L}^{-1}$ and slightly above the experimentally fitted Langmuir curve for concentrations from 150 to $350\, \text{mg}\,\text{L}^{-1}$.
 At the highest equilibrium concentration $C_{\text{eq}} $ of 336 mg L$^{-1}$, the SEAQT model predicts a value for $ q_{\text{eq}} $ of 21.14 mg g $^{-1}$, whereas the Langmuir model predicts approximately 15.42 mg g$^{-1}$.
 At the lowest predicted $ q_{\text{eq}} $ by the SEAQT model, corresponding to a $ C_{\text{eq}} $ of 29 mg L$^{-1}$, the SEAQT model yields $ q_{\text{eq}} $ as 1.96 mg g$^{-1}$, while the Langmuir model predicts about 3.6 mg g\(^{-1}\).